-Additional resources for alcohol and drug education, can be found at WellWVU:
+Additional resources for alcohol and drug education, can be found at https://safety.wvu.edu/safety-on-campus/medical-amnesty

 This provision only applies to violations of this document and the WVU Campus Student Code.
 As it relates to any criminal prosecution, students should see the West Virginia Alcohol and Drug Overdose Prevention and Clemency Act, W. Va.
 Code §§ 16-47-1 to -6.